All Products

 }

-The ARTC SDK lets you control the camera's flashlight.
-This feature is often used in scenarios that require brightness adjustment, such as shooting in low-light conditions, video recording, or for special lighting needs.
+The ARTC SDK allows you to turn the camera's flashlight on or off.
+This is useful for adjusting brightness in low-light conditions, during video recording, or for other special lighting needs.

 Note

-• This API is supported only on iOS and Android platforms.
-It can be used only if the device hardware supports a flashlight.
+• This feature is available only on iOS and Android and requires a hardware flashlight.

-• The flashlight feature is typically available only for the rear camera.
-Front cameras usually do not have a physical flashlight.
-Some devices may simulate a flash effect using the screen, but this API does not control that functionality.
+• The flashlight is typically available only for the rear camera.
+Front-facing cameras usually do not have a physical flashlight.
+Although some devices simulate a flash effect using the screen, this API does not control that function.

 API reference